gzrjzcx/Citybloxx_ML/README.md

 		- Version Control: Github
 		- ML Tool: Unity Machine Learning Agents
 - Q&A:
-	- What is a gameing session?
+	- What is a gaming session?
 		- It is a period that one player is playing a game.
 - Next meeting time:
 	- Wed 2nd Feb, 10:00 am.
 - Next 2 weeks work:
-	- [ ] Reading background materails about game developing and ASD.
+	- [ ] Reading background materials about game developing and ASD.
 	- [ ] Learning basic concepts about game developing like game objects, game assets, event system, GUI controls visual animations, etc.
-	- [ ] Configurating enviroment for Unity and Machine Learning Agents, like installing depencies like Python 3.6 and Tensflow.
+	- [ ] Configuring environment for Unity and Machine Learning Agents, like installing dependencies like Python 3.6 and Tensflow.
 	- [ ] Download some sample projects and become familiar with Unity.
 	- [x] Maintain [personal WIKI page](https://www.wiki.ed.ac.uk/display/hpcdis/S1702794+Alex+Zou).